MINISTERS OF THE NEW COVENANT

 Matthew 5:17

 If this is the case then the text is self-contradictory.
-Fulfill must mean the opposite of destroy for the text to make sense.
+Fulfill must mean the opposite of destroy for the text to make sense (compare a similar statement in Matthew 10:34).
 If fulfill was synonymous with destroy, Yeshua would be saying, "I came not to destroy the law, but to destroy the law.”
-What Yeshua is saying is that he didn’t come to do one thing, but rather another thing, instead of the first thing.
+Yeshua is rather saying is that he did NOT come to do one thing, but came TO DO another thing.
 It’s like if I were to say to my children: “Dad is here to help you, not harm you.”
-Help and harm are two different things.
+Help and harm are opposites.

-I think people have in their minds that Yeshua fulfilling the law is like a prophecy being fulfilled; a prophecy is given, and in the future, it is fulfilled.
-This is not the context of Yeshua's words.
-It’s important to recognize the context of his words, by reading what he said just before this.
+I think people have in their minds that Yeshua fulfilling the law is like a prophecy being fulfilled; a prophecy is given, and in the future, it is fulfilled, but this is not the context of Yeshua's words here in Matthew 5.
+It's important to always remember that words are defined by their context.[1]

-He also fulfilled the law in the sense that he accurately handled and interpreted the law.
+Yeshua fulfilled the law by accurately handling and interpreted the law.[2]
 During the first century it was common for people to listen to the teaching of various Rabbi's (teachers) in the Hebrew faith.
 If a Rabbi accurately interpreted the Torah, he was said to have fulfilled the Torah.
-If a Rabbi misinterpreted the Torah he was said to have destroyed the Torah.* This fits beautifully in the context of Matthew 5, because Yeshua goes on to contrast what the scribes and Pharisees were saying about certain laws with what he taught about those laws.
+If a Rabbi misinterpreted the Torah he was said to have destroyed the Torah.[3]
+This fits beautifully in the context of Matthew 5, because Yeshua goes on to contrast some of the teachings of the scribes and Pharisees with his own teachings (interpretations) of Torah.
+Second Temple period Jews all believed in obeying the Law that Yahweh gave through Moses (Malachi 4:4; Ezra 7:16), but they didn't always agree on how certain laws were best fulfilled.
+Yeshua though is the Master Torah-teacher.
+When he gives you his intepretation, you can be assured it is the best (correct) one, seeing he was directly sent/commissioned by Almighty Yahweh, the prophet LIKE Moses (Deuteronomy 18:15-19; Acts 3:20-26)

 ———--